Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/HUE Controller.md

 - Function-aware Hue resource autocomplete and refresh.
 - Capability-aware light mappings: Dim, Tunable White, RGB/HSV and native effects follow the live `dimming`, `color_temperature`, `color` and `effects` properties of the selected Hue API v2 light resource.
 - Bounded Light-editor readiness wait: a spinning hourglass is shown while the Hue Bridge loads its resources, polling every 500 ms and releasing the editor with a localized error after about 10 seconds.
 Save, close and function changes cancel the timer.
 - Compact KNX mapping rows keep GA, DPT and Name on one line; DPT and Name controls use reduced widths, with Name allowed to contract on narrow editor trays without altering its stored value.
+Saved DPT values are retained while selector options load asynchronously.
 - Optional KNX gateway: use Group Addresses or imported ETS names; compatible datapoints come from the selected gateway.
 - Profile-driven Node-RED pins for validated Hue API v2 input and Hue event output where supported.
 - Startup state reads, Hue-to-KNX status synchronisation and loop protection inherited by each private profile.